patrickzbhe/disjudge/README.md

 Online code judge for discord!

-Currently super insecure with no sandboxing of user submitted code.
+Currently super insecure with only a little sandboxing of user submitted code.

 Still working on: